Research & Science

 • How much area and time are needed for trees and plants to reduce heat and flood risks in a neighborhood?

-• How do nature-based solutions, such as planting trees or installing plants on rooftops in a neighborhood, reduce excessive heat, flooding, and other community problems?
-Will these nature-based solutions meet the needs of diverse communities?
+• How do nature-based solutions, such as planting trees or installing plants on rooftops, reduce excessive heat, flooding, and other place-based issues?

-• How can community members and researchers work together to share knowledge?
-Will working together help everyone understand the complex challenges and goals of people who live in urban neighborhoods?
+• How can community members and researchers work together to share knowledge based on observation and modeling to understand complex challenges and goals at the neighborhood level?